- Reference Number: HEY-963/2017

 The first clinic appointment is 7 – 10 days after surgery to remove the stitches if they have been used.
 The second appointment will be 6 – 8 weeks after surgery to remove the tubes in the outpatient department.
 A final check is usually made six months after surgery when you will be discharged from our care if all is well.

 If you do develop bleeding from the nose that will not stop, do not dab the nose but hold the end of the nose tightly.
-If bleeding carries on then attend your nearest casualty department immediately, also contact Ward 35 to let us know that you are having a problem on telephone number (01482) 604346 (24 hours).
+If bleeding carries on then attend your nearest emergency department immediately, also contact Ward 35 to let us know that you are having a problem on telephone number (01482) 604346 (24 hours).

 Is there anything that I should avoid after the operation?